bdraco/python-socketio-v4/docs/server.rst

 these rooms.

-In the previous section the ``room`` argument of the :func:`socketio.SocketIO.emit` method was used to designate a specific client as the recipient of the event.
+In the previous section the ``room`` argument of the :func:`socketio_v4.SocketIO.emit` method was used to designate a specific client as the recipient of the event.
 This is because upon connection, a personal room for each client is created and named with the ``sid`` assigned to the connection.
-The application is then free to create additional rooms and manage which clients are in them using the :func:`socketio.Server.enter_room` and :func:`socketio.Server.leave_room` methods.
+The application is then free to create additional rooms and manage which clients are in them using the :func:`socketio_v4.Server.enter_room` and :func:`socketio_v4.Server.leave_room` methods.
 Clients can be in as many rooms as needed and can be moved between rooms as often as necessary.

 ::